If you mention content, you will not be strangers to what content is anymore.

-For example, usually, you convert the article 700 words as thin content, for these markets the article about 500 words is qualified.
+For example, usually, you convert the article to 700 words as thin content, for these markets an article about 500 words is qualified.

 ⁕How to filter high traffic content

-Next, based on the GA session column you can further categorize content high traffic, this metric also based on each field that rated as high or low.
+Next, based on the GA session column you can further categorize content as high traffic, this metric is also based on each field that is rated as high or low.

 ⁕How to filter Under Performance Content